Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 PHASE-D:

 The fourth phase of accumulation is very bullish.
-Most indicators are showing highly overbought market levels and that makes a lot of traders wait for a correction before entering long positions.
+Most indicators show the market is highly overbought, causing many traders to wait for a correction before going long.

 -

-SOS -Sign of Strength, the market finally breaks out of the previous range, volatility, and volume booms.
+SOS -Sign of Strength, the market finally breaks out of the previous range, with volatility and volume surging.

 -

-LPS -Last Point of Support, a price pullback after an SOS.
+LPS -Last Point of Support, a price pullback after the SOS.
 Usually, the previous resistance acts as support.

 PHASE-E:

-The price aggressively moves up, heading for a market top.
-Now retail traders start building their long positions.
-Market tops should be confirmed by record volumes.
+The price rises sharply toward a market top.
+Retail traders begin building long positions.
+Market tops should be confirmed by high volumes.

 DISTRIBUTION SCHEMATICS